Ramtek railway station

-Ramtek railway station is a small railway station serving the historic city of Ramtek in the Nagpur district of Maharashtra, India.
+Ramtek railway station is a small railway station in South East Central Railway.
+It is serving the historic city of Ramtek in the Nagpur district of Maharashtra, India.
+The station code is RTK.

+In 2019, Rs.418 crore was sanctioned to connect four towns of Wardha, Bhandara Road, Ramtek and Narkhed through Nagpur broad gauge metro.

 Location

 The nearest main railway station is Nagpur Junction railway station, which is about 50 km from Ramtek.
 The Ramtek station connects only with Nagpur Junction and with Itwari railway station.